lubomyl/ConfluenceEX/README.md

 - On ToolBar click on `Connect` to check authentication state
 - On ToolBar click on `Home` icon to show list of available Spaces
 - Click on specific `Space` link to see list of content available under this space
-- Click on specific `Content` link to open new Visual Studio built-in browser tab
+- Click on specific `Content` link to see details
+- Click on `Open in build-in/external tab...` to open link in new Visual Studio built-in browser tab or external browser tab

 ## Solution structure
 - ConfluenceEX *(main)*